iuliia9/SentimentTool/README.md

 1. corpus created by Nick Sanders (downloaded from https://github.com/karanluthra/twitter-sentiment-training/blob/master/corpus.csv)
 2. Twitter US Airline Sentiment (downloaded from Kaggle https://www.kaggle.com/crowdflower/twitter-airline-sentiment)

+GloVe embeddings (developed by Stanford) were used.
+The file (glove.6B.100d.txt) can be downloaded from this website: https://nlp.stanford.edu/projects/glove/

 Description of other files in this project:
 1. TwitterAPI.py - used to download the tweets by tweet ids (tweets from Nick Sanders corpus).
 This file needs to be run if you wish to download the dataset with tweets.
 Note that running this file will take a very long time.
 2. UI.py - this file contains the code for the first simple tkinter UI created for the project.
 Even though this UI is not used in the final version of the tool, this file was left to show the progress of the project.